Hurricane Olga

-Hurricane Olga was the largest tropical cyclone by diameter of gale-force winds on record in the Atlantic at the time, until it was surpassed by Hurricane Igor in 2010, which was subsequently surpassed by Hurricane Sandy in 2012.
-The fifteenth named storm, ninth and final hurricane of the 2001 Atlantic hurricane season, Olga formed as a subtropical cyclone on November 24.
+Hurricane Olga was the fifteenth named storm and ninth hurricane of the 2001 Atlantic hurricane season.
+It was notable as it was the largest tropical cyclone by diameter of gale-force winds on record in the Atlantic at the time.
+Hurricane Olga formed as a subtropical cyclone on November 24.
 After acquiring tropical characteristics later that day, Olga meandered westward, and eventually reached hurricane status on November 26.
 Olga peaked as a 90 mph Category 1 hurricane before the storm turned southwestward and weakening back into a tropical storm.
 On November 30 it deteriorated further to a tropical depression, although it re-intensified two days later to tropical storm intensity.
 Olga then dissipated as a tropical cyclone on December 4 east of the Bahamas.
 Its damaging effects were limited to ships at sea.
 The cyclone's remnants produced heavy rainfall across the Bahamas and Florida.
 It was a relatively rare storm to exist in December, which is outside of the normal Atlantic hurricane season.